clarkgrubb/data-tools/doc/join-tsv.1.md

 -l, \--left
 : Perform a left outer join.
 Rows with a null join value in TSV\_FILE1 will be included in the output.

+-r, \--right
+: Perform a right outer join.
+Rows with a null join value in TSV\_FILE2 will be included in the output.

--n=VALUE, \--null=VALUE
+-n VALUE, \--null=VALUE
 : use VALUE as the null value.
 The default null value is the empty string.

 -N, \--no-null
 : no null value.
 The empty string can be used as a join value.

--r, \--right
-: Perform a right outer join.
-Rows with a null join value in TSV\_FILE2 will be included in the output.
+-o, \--outer-null
+: the null value used in outer joins.

 # SEE ALSO